Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning: Robust Unrolled Hybrid Downlink Beamforming and Power Allocation

-where the subscripts $\upm{d}$, $\upm{r}$ and $\upm{i}$ indicate the diagonal, off-diagonal real and imaginary elements, respectively, thereby accounting for the Hermitian structure of $\hbPsi_{i,j}$.
+where the subscripts $\upm{d}$, $\upm{re}$ and $\upm{im}$ indicate the diagonal, off-diagonal real and imaginary elements, respectively, thereby accounting for the Hermitian structure of virtual channel covariance $\hbPsi_{i,j}$.
+Efficient algorithms for solving Problem~\eqref{eq:problem_ul_inexactcsi_digital} in the case of general \gls{psd} channels $\hbPsi_{i,j}$ rely on cascaded eigendecompositions \cite{schubertSolutionMultiuserDownlink2004}.
+Since the derivative of the eigenvectors is undefined in case of repeated eigenvalues \cite{magnusDifferentiatingEigenvaluesEigenvectors1985}, a straightforward truncation and subsequent backpropagation through the underlying algorithm leads to numerical instability.

+We therefore seek a method for obtaining the gradient that is independent of the underlying solver.
 Given a parameterized convex optimization problem with differentiable objective and constraint functions, under suitable regularity conditions (\ie, if strong duality holds), the optimal points are identifiable as the solution to the \gls{kkt} conditions \cite{boydConvexOptimization2004}.
-By summarizing the first-order stationarity condition, potential equality conditions and complementary slackness conditions of the \gls{kkt} conditions as a real-valued \gls{snle} $\vg(\bvzeta, \uhvpsi)=\nullvec$, where $\bvzeta$ collects all primal and dual optimization variables, the implicit function theorem \cite{amannAnalysis2005} can be applied to obtain the gradient if it exists.
+By summarizing the first-order stationarity condition, potential equality conditions and complementary slackness conditions of the \gls{kkt} conditions as a real-valued \gls{snle} $\vg(\bvzeta, \uhvpsi)=\nullvec$, where $\bvzeta$ collects all primal and dual optimization variables, the implicit function theorem \cite{amannAnalysisII2008} can be applied to obtain the gradient if it exists.
 For these cases, automatic differentiation tools have been proposed \cite{agrawalDifferentiableConvexOptimization2019, blondelEfficientModularImplicit2022}.